 You don’t need to be a maths whizz to launch a business, but understanding business finance and bookkeeping can help keep tabs on your start-up’s financial health.
 Having a good grasp of concepts such as profit and loss, cash flow, and costs such as marketing and materials can help make sure that you don’t run out of money or aren’t wrong-footed by unexpected costs.

-Read our guide to essential bookkeeping skills every new business owner needs.
+Read our guide to essential accounting skills every new business owner needs

 7. Customer service